Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

 A \emph{local complementation} at an unmarked vertex $x$ in a split decomposition $D$, denoted by $D*x$, is the operation to replace each bag $B$ containing a representative $w$ of $x$ with $B*w$.
-Observe that $D*x$ is a split decomposition of $\origin{D}*x$, and $M(D) = M(D*x)$.
+Bouchet observed that $D*x$ is a split decomposition of $\origin{D}*x$, and $M(D) = M(D*x)$.
 Two split decompositions $D$ and $D'$ are \emph{locally equivalent} if $D$ can be obtained from $D'$ by applying a sequence of local complementations at unmarked vertices.
+As expected, this local complementation also preserves the property that the split decomposition is canonical.

-\begin{lemma}[\cite{Bouchet88}] Let $D$ be the canonical decomposition of a connected graph.
-If $x$ is an unmarked vertex of $D$, then $D*x$ is the canonical decomposition of $\origin{D}*x$. \end{lemma}
+\begin{lemma}[Bouchet~\cite{Bouchet88}] Let $D$ be the canonical split decomposition of a connected graph $G$.
+If $x$ is a vertex of $G$, then $D*x$ is the canonical split decomposition of $G*x$. \end{lemma}

-\begin{remark}[\cite{AdlerKK15}] If $D$ is a canonical decomposition and $D'=D*x$ for some unmarked vertex $v$ of $D$, then $T_{D'}$ and $T_D$ are isomorphic because $M(D)=M(D')$.
-Thus, for every node $v$ of $T_D$ associated with a bag $B$ of $D$, its corresponding node $v'$ in $T_{D'}$ is associated in $D'$ with either \begin{enumerate} \item $B$ if $x$ has no representative in $B$, or \item $B*w$ if $B$ has a representative $w$ of $v$. \end{enumerate} For easier arguments in several places, if $T_D$ is given for $D$, then we assume that $T_{D'}=T_D$ for every split decomposition $D'$ locally equivalent to $D$.
-For a canonical decomposition $D$ and a node $v$ of its decomposition tree, we write $\bag{D}{v}$ to denote the bag of $D$ with which it is in correspondence. \end{remark}

-Let $x$ and $y$ be linked unmarked vertices in a split decomposition $D$, and let $P$ be the alternating path in $D$ linking $x$ and $y$.
-Observe that each bag contains at most one unmarked edge in $P$.
-Notice also that if $B$ is a bag of type $S$ containing an unmarked edge of $P$, then the center of $B$ is a representative of either $x$ or $y$.
+Let $x$ and $y$ be linked unmarked vertices in a split decomposition $D$, and let $P$ be the path in $D$ linking $x$ and $y$ such that unmarked edges and marked edges appear alternately in the path.
+Note that if $B$ is a bag of type $S$ containing an unmarked edge of $P$, then the center of $B$ is a representative of either $x$ or $y$.
 The \emph{pivoting on $xy$ of $D$}, denoted by $D\wedge xy$, is the split decomposition obtained as follows: for each bag $B$ containing an unmarked edge of $P$, if $v, w\in V(B)$ represent respectively $x$ and $y$ in $D$, then we replace $B$ with $B\wedge vw$.
-(It is worth noticing that by Lemma~\ref{lem:represent}, we have $vw\in E(B)$, hence $B\wedge vw$ is well-defined.)
+It is worth noticing that by Lemma~\ref{lem:represent}, we have $vw\in E(B)$, hence $B\wedge vw$ is well-defined.